computer screen with lines of code

 Master’s in data science modality

 Historically, master’s programs have been offered in person.
-These days, however, more and more data science programs are being offered in either online or hybrid modalities.
-This follows a larger trend in higher education: between 2000 and 2016, the share of students attending a master’s program in either a remote or hybrid capacity grew from just 13% in 2000 to 52% in 2016.
-As the dust clears in the wake of the COVID-19 pandemic, we’ll likely see this trend only accelerate.
+However, more and more data science programs are being offered online or in hybrid modalities.
+This follows a larger trend in higher education: between 2000 and 2016, the share of students attending a master’s program in remote or hybrid capacity grew from just 13% in 2000 to 52% in 2016.
+As the dust clears after the COVID-19 pandemic, we’ll likely see this trend only accelerate.

 The ability to study data science online doesn’t merely make education from a world-class university accessible to aspiring data scientists around the world: as you’ll see presently, it can also offer potential cost savings.